zeus-volkov-systems/messageapi/README.md

 ## Installation and Deployment

 At the time of this writing, MessageAPI (0.0.10-PRERELEASE) was built using OpenJDK 11.0.3 with gradle 5.4.1.
+Older JDK versions are not guaranteed to work.

 There was a breaking change between older versions of gradle and the 5 series, and a relative path resolution method was updated to accommodate this change.
 If building from scratch, the gradle version must be upgraded to 5.4.1+.

-Older versions of the JDK, down to 1.8, still work for this build, although that isn't guaranteed going forward.

 Once these two system dependencies are met, this package can be run with tests by running 'gradle' from the package root.